rate-nl/ISO/readme.md

 #### **Pre-Employment Screening**

-In alignment with ISO  27001:2022 Annex A.7.1.1, all candidates offered employment at Rate undergo pre-employment screening appropriate to the role.
+In alignment with ISO  27001:2022 , all candidates offered employment at Rate undergo pre-employment screening appropriate to the role.
 This includes:

 - Verification of identity and qualifications.
 - Reference checks (where legally permissible).